BlockchainCommons/SmartCustody/Docs/Case-Study-Passport.md

 * Passport protects backups with a set of six [Bytewords](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-012-bytewords.md).
 * Passport proactively supports the use of multisigs.

-### Resilience: Minimizing Single Point of Failure (SPOF)
+### Resilience against SPOF

-Minimizing SPOF protects data from loss: on the Passport, the most innovative feature is its backup system.
+Minimizing Single Point of Failure (SPOF) protects data from loss: on the Passport, the most innovative feature is its backup system.

 **Pros:**